ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

 then we name our server as **Sagemaker** .
-There are a vast of types of AWS Instaces, for our GPU consuming   I suggest use the Amazon EC2 G4 instances that  provide the latest generation **NVIDIA T4 GPUs**, Amazon Web Services custom Intel Cascade Lake CPUs, up to **100 Gbps** of networking throughput, and up to **1.8 TB** of local NVMe storage.
+There are a vast of types of AWS Instaces, for our GPU consuming   I suggest use the Amazon EC2 G4 instances that  provide the latest generation **NVIDIA T4 GPUs**.

 Moreover **Amazon EC2 G4 instances** deliver a cost-effective GPU instance for deploying machine learning models in production and graphics-intensive applications.

 These instances deliver up to 65 TFLOPs of FP16 performance to accelerate machine learning inference applications and ray-tracing cores to accelerate graphics workloads such as graphics workstations, video transcoding, and game streaming in the cloud.

-Let us then choose  **ml.g4dn.xlarge** which has the following specs:

-1 GPU, 4 vCPUs, 16 GiB of memory, 125 NVMe SSD, up to 25 Gbps network performance

 **You should be careful,** choose the appropriate instance, to avoid extra costs!!!